-Effects of Intermittent Explosive Disorder
+Effects of IED

 The long-term effects of untreated intermittent explosive disorder can affect virtually every part of life.
 People with intermittent explosive disorder experience significant impairment on a daily basis.
 The longer the disorder goes untreated, the harder it is to successfully recover from IED.
 Long-term effects of untreated intermittent explosive disorder include:

 - Hospitalization due to injuries from fights or accidents